xerader/prostate-segmentation-task/README.md

 # Task
+The initial task for this stage is provided as follows:
 ```

 The green outline is the prostate gland segmentation label, that your model will be trained to predict.